almero-digital-marketing/mikser/README.md

 - Multi-threaded cluster rendering with incredible performance
 - LiveReload with real-time preview no matter if the web site has 10 or 10'000 pages
 - Built-in multi-language and multi-domain support
-- Pin point diagnostics that provides accurate error messages
+- Pin-point diagnostics that provides accurate error messages
 - Easy integration with build systems like Grunt and Gulp
 - Support for most popular layout engines - Jade, Eco, Ect, Ejs, Swig
 - Support for most popular markup languages - Markdown, Textile
-- Very easy plug-in system with straight forward interface
+- Very easy plug-in system with straight forward interface and hot reload